-NetworkThe policy prevents remote computers from making inbound network connections to an agent computer.
-Exception lists allow specific remote computers to make inbound network connections.Standard daemons are confined to the ports they normally use.
+The policy prevents remote computers from making inbound network connections to an agent computer.
+Exception lists allow specific remote computers to make inbound network connections.

+Standard daemons are confined to the ports they normally use.

-Buffer overflow Does not apply. detection
+Memory controls Does not apply.